 Short-term Care: Facilitates Functional Improvement

-This is a measure of the percentage of short-term care residents who experienced functional improvements, such as with activities of daily living.
-Many believe that this is a reasonable measure of a facility's rehabilitation performance.
+This is a measure of the percentage of short-term patients that experienced functional improvements, such as with activities of daily living.
+Some believe this is a reasonable measure of a nursing home's rehabilitation services.

 - Medstar Montgomery Medical CenterAcute Care Hospitals 1.87 miles away18101 Prince Philip Drive Olney Maryland 20832Voluntary non-profit - Private(301) 774-8882